-Over the past 15 months, teachers and school administrators have been thrust onto the front lines of the COVID-19 pandemic.
+For more than two years, teachers and school administrators have been thrust onto the front lines of the COVID-19 pandemic.
 What had been a routine, daily walk on the treadmill quickly turned into an all-out run with no ability to adjust the rate of speed or steep incline.
-Running at full speed on a steep incline for months on end will leave you emotionally and physically exhausted, with visible and hidden injuries — much in the same way we see traumatic events impact crisis response teams and first responders.
+Whether it's the toll of the pandemic or helping students navigate challenging events, being on the front lines for your community will leave you emotionally and physically exhausted, with visible and hidden injuries — much in the same way we see traumatic events impact crisis response teams and first responders.

-As you prepare for the start of the 2021-2022 academic year, it is imperative that you — and the millions of educators across the country — take time during the summer to heal and recover from the past year.
-Having worked extensively with crisis response teams to heal from trauma, I offer you some actionable steps you can take to intentionally and purposefully process the challenges of the past year and recover from the impact.
+As you process the pandemic demands or help your community respond to tragic events in our world, it is imperative that you — and the millions of educators across the country — take time to heal and recover.
+Having worked extensively with crisis response teams to heal from trauma, I offer you some actionable steps you can take to intentionally and purposefully process the challenges you've experienced and recover from the impact.

 Sit with yourself to reflect.

-Find the time to sit and think about the past year and how you and your loved ones have been impacted.
+Find the time to sit and think about the events on your mind and how you and your loved ones have been impacted.
 Get away from all the noise and spend time alone with your thoughts.

 Be honest with yourself.